aratare-jp/epsilon-clj/docs/quick-start.md

 - At line 1, we create an `h1` HTML tag based on a book's `index` and `title`.
 - From line 4 to 6, we are creating `li` tags based on a book's author.

-I won't go too deep into its syntax since it requires a more in-depth look, but a more interesting question is: _**How does this template understand which book to use?**_
+I won't go too deep into its syntax, but a more interesting question is: _**How does this template understand which book to use?**_

 The answer is: _**Template coordinator**_, as we will see in the very next section shortly.